crubier/react-graph-vis/README.md

 React.render(<Graph graph={graph} options={options} events={events} />, document.body);
 ```

-Check out the example in the `example` folder.
+You can also check out the demo in the [`example`](https://github.com/crubier/react-graph-vis/tree/master/example) folder.